-- Exceedence Level - Represents the level (above datum) of the Surface Data is present the Exceedence Level will automatically be picked up from the centre of the icon or from the lowest point on the bioretention perimeter if an area has been drawn.
+- Exceedence Level - Represents the level (above datum) of the ground model (TIN) is present the Exceedence Level will automatically be picked up from the centre of the icon or from the lowest point on the bioretention perimeter if an area has been drawn.
 This combined with the Freeboard setting allows a Status of Flood Risk to be assigned to the system on the Summary.
 For stormwater controls on a slope the Exceedence level applies to the downstream (lowest) end.
 Above the Exceedence Level, water will be stored above the ground and then allowed to drain back into the network.
-The default ponding area used for the flooded volume is 1000m². above which flooding is reported.
+The default ponding area used for the flooded volume is 1000m² . above which flooding is reported.
 This may be the level that interacts with the ground surface or the top of an embankment, whichever is higher.
 An overflow or spillway crest level may be specified at a lower level as part of the outlet control details.
 If a

 - Depth - Represents the depth of the stormwater control.